pmelsted/bifrost/README.md

   -v, --verbose            Print information messages during construction
 ```

-Bifrost works in two steps: first, errors are removed from the reads and then, the compacted de Bruijn graph is built from the filtered reads.
+Bifrost works in two steps: first, reads are filtered to remove errors and then, the compacted de Bruijn graph is built from the filtered reads.

 To obtain quickly the arguments *-n* and *-N* from a FASTQ file (if you have no idea), the tool KmerStream can be used (https://github.com/pmelsted/KmerStream).
 KmerStream output 3 numbers *F0*, *f1* and *F1*.
 You can then configure Bifrost with *-n=F0* and *-N=F0-f1*.